openhab/openhabian/docs/openhabian-amanda.md

 menu option in openHABian (no, we're not there yet) but to prepare your storage.
 HEADS UP: You need to "create" (or "provide", actually) your storage BEFORE you install Amanda.
 That is, you have to mount the USB stick or disk from your NAS to a directory that is LOCAL to your openHABian box.
-(Specifically for Windows users: if you are not familiar with the UNIX filesystem concept and what it means 'to mount' storage, read up on it NOW.
-Google is your friend, a German intro can be found at http://www.pc-erfahrung.de/linux/linux-mounten.html.)
+Specifically for Windows users: if you are not familiar with the UNIX filesystem concept and what it means 'to mount' storage, read up on it NOW.
+A generic (German language) intro can be found at http://www.pc-erfahrung.de/linux/linux-mounten.html.)
+Google is your friend, but it'll give a lot of answers, each to vary slightly depending on the Linux variant or use case.
+Make sure you ask specific questions such as “how to mount a NAS disk on a raspbian raspberry pi”.
 So NOW, prepare your storage by creating a directory somewhere and by then mounting the USB device or disk you've previously exported (= shared, i.e. made available for mounting) on that directory.
 This is your mountpoint.

-Here's examples how to mount a NAS (to have the DNS name "nas" and IP address 192.168.1.100) and two partitions from an attached USB stick identified as /dev/sda (Linux ext4 and Windows VFAT filesystems).
+Here's examples how to mount a NAS (to have the DNS name "nas" and IP address 192.168.1.100) and two partitions from an attached
+USB stick identified as /dev/sda (Linux ext4 and Windows VFAT filesystems).

 HEADS UP: These are just EXAMPLES.
 Device and directory names will be different on your system.
 Do NOT (I repeat: NOT) deploy these commands unless you are fully aware what they will do to your system.